About Hawaiian Holdings Inc

 Hawaiian Airlines uses various distribution channels including its website for North America and regional island routes, and travel agencies and wholesale distributors for international flights.
 Additionally, it offers its HawaiianMiles frequent flyer program that allows passengers to earn mileage credits by flying with Hawaiian Airlines and through its partner carriers.
 The company has marketing alliances with other airlines including Air China, American Airlines, China Airlines, Delta Air Lines, JetBlue, Korean Air, Philippine Airlines, Turkish Airlines, United Airlines, Virgin Atlantic Airways, Virgin Australia, and most recently, Japan Airlines.

-Cash at the end of fiscal 2018 was $268.6 million, an increase of $76.6 million from the prior year.
-Cash from operations contributed $508.5 million to the coffers, while investing activities used $316.5 million, mainly for additions to property and equipment (aircraft and other equipment).
-Financing activities used another $115.4 million for loan payments, dividends to stockholders, and the company's stock repurchase program.
+Cash at the end of fiscal 2019 was $373.1 million, an increase of $104.4 million from the prior year.
+Cash from operations contributed $485.1 million to the coffers, while investing activities used $405.2 million, mainly for additions to property and equipment (aircraft and other equipment).
+Financing activities generated another $24.5 million from long-term borrowings.

 In 2019, Hawaiian Airlines flew its final flight on a Boeing 767 aircraft.
 The company has transitioned to the more fuel-efficient Airbus A321neo aircraft and will continue to add to its A321neo fleet going forward.

-To capitalize on the success of its co-branded credit card, the company has recently extended its partnership with Barclays and Bank of Hawai'i and MasterCard in connection with the airline's loyalty program.
+To capitalize on the success of its co-branded credit card, the company has recently extended its partnership with Barclays in connection with the airline's loyalty program.
 It also has a new partnership with Japan Airlines for codesharing and frequent flyer cooperation.

 In 1929 former Navy pilot Stanley Kennedy, general manager of the Inter-Island Steam Navigation Company, persuaded the Inter-Island board to fund a passenger line linking Honolulu (Oahu) with the other Hawaiian Islands.
 The new airline, which started out with amphibian aircraft, began inter-island airmail service in 1934.